 - On a baking tray with parchment paper or silicon baking mat, shape 9 buns and distribute evenly on the tray.
 To be more precise you can weight each bun before shaping it.
 Each should weigh 115 grams.

 - Preheat the oven at 200°C (390°F), while allowing the buns to proof on the tray for another 20 minutes.
 If you want, you can sprinkle some seeds on top of the buns.

 - Before baking, brush the top of the buns with some water, and bake for 30 minutes.

 - If you can, let the buns cool down before eating them.

-TIP 1: These buns are very very simple to make and only need very few ingredients.
+Take care of the yeast: these vegan carrot buns are very very simple to make and only need very few ingredients.
 The turmeric is optional, but in our opinion it does make the buns look more colourful and add an extra flavour dimension that we really like.

 The only part of the process where you could potentially make mistakes is the part where you add the yeast.
 Yeast is very sensitive to two things: heat and salt.
 To make sure your yeast works its best, remember to use lukewarm water or lukewarm plant milk.
 It should be just warm enough to activate the yeast, but not warmer than 30˚C (86˚F), or the yeast will die out.

 Sugar early, salt later: another yeast related tip is to add some sugar to the water in which you dissolve the yeast.
 Since yeast feeds on sugar, adding ½ tablespoon helps speed up the proofing.
 Salt, on the other hand, is enemy number one for the yeast, as it will dehydrate it and make it die out.
 To avoid this problem, add the salt after you add some of the flour so that it will never be in direct contact with yeast.